 Tropical systems get labels ("tropical storm", "Category 2 Hurricane", etc.) based on one single metric: their maximum sustained winds.

 Obviously, wind-based labels have some utility but, equally obviously, the true caliber of a storm goes way past its sustained winds.
 That's why a single, simple label (especially those from the Cat.
 1-5 Saffir-Simpson Hurricane Rating Scale) will hardly ever tell you a tropical system's whole story.

-History will correctly tag Hurricane Florence of September 2018 as a relatively minimal Category 1 storm since it featured maximum sustained winds of “only” 90 mph at its Wrightsville Beach landfall.
+Hurricane Florence of September 2018 was a classic case of why you should judge a storm not by its category or label, but by its impacts.
+History will correctly tag Florence as a relatively minimal Category 1 storm since it featured maximum sustained winds of “only” 90 mph at its Wrightsville Beach landfall.

 But, across the Carolinas, Florence killed at least 30 people and inflicted more than $20B in damage.
 And in the Cape Fear Region, Florence will be remembered as one of the worst - if not the worst - hurricanes of all time.

 Florence was also a large and excruciatingly slow-moving storm that approached the coast at a particularly perilous 90-degree angle.

 Florence, like no other storm in Cape Fear Region history, showed how there’s so much more to a hurricane than its Saffir-Simpson category.
 So please be a savvy weather consumer and, next time a storm threatens, look to your First Alert Weather Team to go past these often deceptive storm labels and into specific, impact-based forecasts!
 We’ll have you covered!